How to Bypass Cloudflare With Selenium

 Conclusion

 In this Selenium Cloudflare bypass guide, you've learned four ways to improve vanilla Selenium and avoid Cloudflare detection.
-Using open-source solutions such as Undetected ChromeDriver, SeleniumBase, and Selenium Stealth, as well as even setting them up with proxies, offer varying levels of success by targeting specific aspects of Selenium's operation.
+Open-source solutions such as Undetected ChromeDriver and SeleniumBase, as well as even setting them up with proxies, offer varying levels of success and are unreliable at scale.

 However, the only method that always works is employing a web scraping API, such as ZenRows.
 This solution handles all anti-bot bypass technicalities behind the scenes while you focus on your scraping logic.